-Our lives have been completely turned around over the past year and a half.
-All over the world, this pandemic has upended almost all forms of normalcy.
+Our lives have been completely turned around over the past couple of years.
+All over the world, the pandemic has upended almost all forms of normalcy.

 The pandemic legitimately created an emergency situation for many people across the globe.
-And that’s where emergency funds shined.
+And now we potentially get to see what a recession will do to the economy.
+That’s where emergency funds will continue to shine.

 The most common pre-pandemic advice for emergency funds is to have 3-6 months of living expenses in a savings account tucked away for those emergencies.